Skip to main content

 Biographical / Historical

-Beate Sirota Gordon was born in Vienna, Austria.
+Beate Sirota Gordon (October 25, 1923 - December 30, 2012) was born in Vienna, Austria.
 At the age of six, she moved to Tokyo with her parents, where her father, Leo Sirota, a well-known concert pianist, was invited to perform and teach at the Imperial Academy of Music.
 She attended the German School until the age of 12 and then was transferred to the American School.
 In 1939, she left Japan to attend Mills College in California.
 During World War II, she was separated from her parents, who had remained in Japan, and was unable to locate them.
 In late December 1945, she returned to Japan with the Foreign Economic Administration (FEA) of the U.S. Government.
 At that time, she was reunited with her parents.
 She was quickly assigned to the Political Affairs Section, Government Section (G2) under General Douglas MacArthur.
-One month into her appointment, she was selected, with 19 other members of the G2 staff, to draft a new constitution for the Japanese.
+One month into her appointment, she was selected, with 19 other members of the G2 staff, to draft a new Constitution for the Japanese.
 The Political Affairs Section, consisting of herself, Colonel Roost and Harry Emerson Wildes, was charged with writing the civil rights section.
 She was largely responsible for the sections of the Constitution relating to women’s rights and equality, especially Article 24, which reads,

 "Marriage shall be based only on the mutual consent of both sexes and it shall be maintained through mutual cooperation with the equal rights of husband and wife as a basis.